Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 Critical air freight

-The Government will provide $2.6 million towards air freight services for time sensitive freight
+The Government will provide $2.6m towards air freight services for time sensitive freight.

 Primary Healthcare Grants

-$5 million available to primary healthcare sector to support pharmacists and GP’s
+$5m will be available to primary healthcare sector to support pharmacists and GPs

-Funding criteria: Needs to identify expenditure to support delivery of services such as equipment, workforce and infrastructure (minor capital works).
+Funding criteria: It will be necessary to identify expenditure to support delivery of services such as equipment, workforce and infrastructure (minor capital works).

 Wine Tasmania's industry engagement projects

-The Victorian Government has announced an economic survival and jobs package with below measures:
+The Victorian Government has announced an economic survival and jobs package with the below measures announced over time: